weidonglian/grpc-playground/README.md

 ./greeter_client bar
 ```

 Observer the thread id and message id and username.
-Each request may be run in any thread of the available thread pool managed
+Each request may be run in any thread of the available thread
-by grpc itself, thus you have to protect your shared or global resources, e.g. message_id in greeter_server.cc.
+pool managed by grpc itself, thus you have to protect your shared or global resources, e.g. message_id in
+greeter_server.cc.

 - *foo* and *bar* stands for the client identifier name
 - The *thread id* inciates the running thread in server for current *SayHello* call.
 - *Message id* is the global unique id for all the clients.
-It should be made thread-safe in the real application, since they are accssed by mutiple threads at the same time.
+It should be made thread-safe in the real application,
+since they are accssed by mutiple threads at the same time.

 You can protect by atomic variable or a mutex depending on your actual use-case.
-That says, you can make multiple requests by the
+That says, you can make multiple
-same channel, but you have to make sure the thread-safety yourself for access the shared resources.
+requests by the same channel, but you have to make sure the thread-safety yourself for access the shared resources.

+### Async greeter service - async, non-blocking, non-streaming

+The official example greeter_async_server.cc is a real toy example, but enough to understand how it works.
+You need
+to write a CallData for every grpc method of your defined service.

+- Register your async methods to the CompletionQueue in server side.
+- Process your async methods when receiving the actual client side request.
+- Notify the responder the finished result
+- Delete the corresponding CallData when client side successfully handle the finished result.

+In real applications, we need to simply the process and make a wrapper or templating the base implementation.